-Project Expenditure Category: 1.7 Other COVID-19 Public Health Expenses (including Communications, Enforcement, Isolation/Quarantine)^
+Project Expenditure Category: 1.7 Other COVID-19 Public Health Expenses (including

-- DPNR will use funding to purchase additional vessels to maintain compliance with increased COVID-19 mandates. - Anticipated timeline: 11/08/2021 11/16/2022, extension pending - Primary delivery mechanisms and partners: Purchase of vessel. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+- DPNR will use funding to purchase additional vessels to maintain compliance with increased COVID-19 mandates. - Anticipated timeline: 11/08/2021 11/30/2024 - Primary delivery mechanisms and partners: Purchase of vessel. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.